akshitamaity-ui/ODT2026-songvisualiser/README.md

 **Response:**
 `[What is the experience?
-A synesthetic environment where sound is seen and felt.
-An audio visualiser that maps live sound to light patterns across a 32×8 LED matrix.
-A joystick lets users shift between three frequency modes, changing how the device "listens" and responds.
+What is the experience?
+A two-act interaction: first, navigate a game-like music interface with a physical joystick to find and play a track.
+Then, watch a live LED matrix visualiser react to that music in real time, with three selectable frequency modes changing the visual character of the response.
-What do you want the player or participant to feel?
+What do you want the player to feel?
-We want them to feel a sense of flow — the satisfying, almost hypnotic state where you start making sounds deliberately just to see what the lights do next.
-We want them to feel amazed by seeing their favuorite songs be potrayed in a such an visual sensory experience.
+In Phase 1: the satisfying weight of using a physical controller to navigate a slick digital interface — like operating a piece of real music equipment.
+In Phase 2: the delight of seeing something invisible (sound) become visible and immediate — the feeling that the room is listening.
 Why would someone want to try it again?
-Because each sound input produces a unique, non-repeating light pattern.
-Switching modes feels like changing the "personality" of the machine.
-People naturally want to test it with different sounds — mostly songs, by adding mor songs int he made library.]`
+Different songs produce completely different light patterns.
+Different frequency modes make the same song look different.
+Players want to try their favourite track, then their friend's, then something with heavy bass to see what happens.]`

 ## 2.3 Design Persona
 Complete the sentence below: